 The hacktivist published screens of the program on his Telegram channel on November 1, but the attack was not confirmed by Ukrainian officials.

-Andrey Baranovich, a Ukrainian cybersecurity expert, said that a few accidents happened in August when hackers used a to get access to users’ accounts.
+Andrey Baranovich, a Ukrainian cybersecurity expert, said that a few accidents happened in August when hackers used a phishing attack to get access to users’ accounts.
 According to Baranovich, hacking attempts against DELTA will continue.

 Russian Hacktivists Banding Together